Tara Mandal: Casting and introduction

 The character and Ayesha Dharker's casting details were publicised on 22 August 2008.
 Kris Green from Digital Spy reported that Tara was being introduced as the daughter of Prem Mandal (Madhav Sharma) and Nina Mandal (Harvey Virdi).
 She was also created as a new love interest of Dev Alahan (Jimmi Harkishin), who would romance both Tara and Nina.
-Dharker's casting followed critism in a report by chairman of the Equality and Human Rights Commissioner Trevor Phillips, who accused Coronation Street of being "too white".
+Dharker's casting followed criticism in a report by chairman of the Equality and Human Rights Commissioner Trevor Phillips, who accused Coronation Street of being "too white".
 The report noted the show's tokenism in having existing Asian character Dev playing a stereotypical role of a shopkeeper.

 Prior to Tara's arrival, Dev had been featured in an affair storyline with her mother, Nina.
 Dev realises that Nina is using him and ends their romance.
 Dev meets Tara and realises she is different to Nina and their attraction develops.
 A show publicist told an Inside Soap reporter that "there's undeniably a massive attraction" and Nina is "furious" about it.
 They added that "Tara is everything Dev wants in a lady" unlike Nina who is "cold, hard and mean spirited".
 Tara is introduced into the series during the episode broadcast on 15 September 2008.
 It features Tara arriving at Prem's dinner party, where she is introduced to Dev.
 They get along well and begin flirting, which Nina witnesses.
 She is annoyed by their chemistry and warns Dev that she will reveal their affair.
 Dev ignores her threats, believing that Nina is bluffing because revealing their affair would ruin her marriage with Prem.
 Nina's threats continue and leave Dev feeling stressed.
 He invites Tara back to his home for food but when they arrive they catch his daughter, Amber Kalirai (Nikki Patel) and Darryl Morton (Jonathan Dixon) about to have sex.
 Dev reacts angrily and violently throws Darryl out of his home.
 The incident leaves Tara questioning Dev's behaviour.